 Thermal cameras use heat to differentiate between objects, people, the environment, etc. They are a great option for video surveillance in harsh or dark environments.
 Not only do they work in complete darkness because they use heat signals, but they are also able to detect people, objects, movement, and more in foggy, hazy, smoky, or dusty conditions.

+There are many benefits of a comprehensive video surveillance system and the right cameras, capabilities, and integrations can help make sure you benefit from them.
 If you’re interested in improving the security of your facility, contact NEPPS at 800-736-1456 to schedule a free site assessment!

 Want to Share it on Your Site?